-333 -02 and 333- 33301, 03 ======================================= ======================================= ES AND EXCHANGE C shington, D.C.
-20 REC FORM S-3 GISTRATION STATEM ENT THE S Under SECURITIES ACT OF 1933 Ferrellç rellgas Partners, gas Partners Fina Ferrellgas, L.P. rellgas Finance C nce Corp. · · ed in their charters) Delaware 43-1698480 Delaware Delaware Delaware 43-1742520 43-1698481 14-1866671 (State or other jurisdiction incorporation or organization n of (I.R.S.
-Employer Identification No.) Plaza, Liberty, M (816) 792-1600 (Address, including zip code, , and telephone n ants' principal e umber, including area code, of xecutive offices) Kevin T. Kelly sident and Chief Ferrellgas, Inc. Plaza, Liberty, M (816) 792-1600 of regist code, and telepho ne number, including area code, service) Maye 700 Loui Copies to: David L. Ronn er, Brown, Rowe & isiana Street, Su Duston, Texas 770 (713) 546-0525 ite 3600 e of this registr D SALE TO THE PUBLIC: From time ation statement, as determined If the only securities be pursuant to dividend or interest box. $\mid \mid$ eing registered t reinvestment p on this Form are being offered lans, please check the following a delayed or continuous basis pursuant to Rule ered only in conn n this Form are to be offered on 415 under the Securities Act of ection with dividend or interest pursuant to Rule 462(b) under th ne Securities Act registration st nal securities for an offering , please check the following box atement number of the earlier fering. eck the following t filed pursuant to Rule 462(c) box and list the Securities Act fective registration statement for the same offering. $||$
+As filed with the Securities and Exchange Commission on June 6, 2003 Registration Nos.
+333-103267, 333-103267-01, 333-103267-02 and 333-103267-03

+SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

+-----AMENDMENT NO. 2

+T0 FORM S-3 REGISTRATION STATEMENT

+Under THE SECURITIES ACT OF 1933 -----

+Ferrellgas Partners, L.P.
+Ferrellgas Partners Finance Corp.
+Ferrellgas, L.P.
+Ferrellgas Finance Corp.

+(Exact name of registrants as specified in their charters)

+Delaware Delaware 43-1742520 Delaware 43-1698481 Delaware 14-1866671

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+One Liberty Plaza, Liberty, Missouri 64068 (816) 792-1600

+(Address, including zip code, and telephone number, including area code, of registrants' principal executive offices)

+Kevin T. Kelly Senior Vice President and Chief Financial Officer Ferrellgas, Inc.

+One Liberty Plaza, Liberty, Missouri 64068 (816) 792-1600

+\\\\\\ (Name, address, including zip code, and telephone number, including area code, of registrants' agent for service)

+Copies to: David L. Ronn Mayer, Brown, Rowe & Maw 700 Louisiana Street, Suite 3600 Houston, Texas 77002 (713) 546-0525

+Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this registration statement, as determined in light of market conditions and other factors.

+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. |X|

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $|\|$

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $|\|$

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $||$
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $|\|$ not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.

-THE REGISTRANTS HEREBY AMEND THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANTS SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OF 1933, AS AMENDED, OR UNTIL THIS REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE SECURITIES AND EXCHANGE COMMISSION, ACTING PURSUANT TO SECTION 8(a), MAY DETERMINE.
+A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OF 1933, AS AMENDED, OR UNTIL THIS REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE SECURITIES AND EXCHANGE COMMISSION, ACTING PURSUANT TO SECTION 8(a), MAY DETERMINE.